X

 Factors that make one a good candidate for dental bridges include:

-• Healthy surrounding teeth with strong bone structure to support the bridge
+• Healthy surrounding teeth with a strong bone structure to support the bridge

 • Has dexterity to perform oral hygiene practices to maintain the condition of the dental bridge

-• Whether natural tooth is present on either side of the gap
+• Whether a Natural Tooth is present on either side of the gap

 This is the most popular type of dental bridge used.
 Widely used in cases when there are healthy natural teeth on both sides of the missing tooth gap.

-The design is almost similar to that of a traditional dental bridge, but there’s support taken from only one end not both.
-The bridge is bonded over to the crown on one end and on the other side, the artificial teeth “hangs over”/extends over the gap.
+The design is almost similar to that of a traditional dental bridge, but there’s support taken from only one end, not both.
+The bridge is bonded over to the crown on one end and on the other side, the Artificial Teeth hangs/extends over the Gap.

 It is generally used in cases where natural teeth are present only on one side of the gap.
 Due to their design, cantilever bridges do not tend to be as strong as traditional braces.